-ï Play station ID's regularly;
+- Play station ID's regularly;

-ï Actually announce the station call sign once every fifteen minutes or before each message break or play a station ID from your LIVE playlist or from the HOT FIRE buttons located on the mixer after every 2-3 tracks of music.
+- Actually announce the station call sign once every fifteen minutes or before each message break or play a station ID from your LIVE playlist or from the HOT FIRE buttons located on the mixer after every 2-3 tracks of music.

-Our official on-air call sign is Ö ó
+Our official on-air call sign is Ö -

-ëHHCR, Basingstoke Community Radio
+HHCR, Basingstoke Community Radio

 Our standard themes/position statements are:

-ï í ( Playing the Music you Love
+- ‘ ( Playing the Music you Love.

 7. Program Log Sheets (a legal requirement of the station)

-ï The program log is the hard copy of all items played to air except for music tracks.
+- The program log is the hard copy of all items played to air except for music tracks.

-ï All items listed on the program log are to be played unless otherwise indicated by the Station Manager i.e. donít skip items.
+- All items listed on the program log are to be played unless otherwise indicated by the Station Manager i.e. don’t skip items.

-ï The log sheet indicates the approximate time when items should be played.
+- The log sheet indicates the approximate time when items should be played.
 Check each item with a tick (?) after it is played

-ï The current on-air presenter must sign all pages of the log relating to their program.
+- The current on-air presenter must sign all pages of the log relating to their program.

-ï Repeated failure to comply with the above could result in the presenter being suspended from on-air duties.
-Itís proof that you have been on-air, presented your program and broadcast the sponsorships and P S A as scheduled.
+- Repeated failure to comply with the above could result in the presenter being suspended from on-air duties.
+It’s proof that you have been on-air, presented your program and broadcast the sponsorships and P S A as scheduled.

-ï If there is a mistake on the sheet or you are unsure about an item make a note on the log sheet and highlight it.
+- If there is a mistake on the sheet or you are unsure about an item make a note on the log sheet and highlight it.
 Please draw it verbally to the attention of the Station Manager.

-ï Do not allow incorrect items to go to air.
+- Do not allow incorrect items to go to air.

 8. Sponsorships.

-ï Sponsorships are the life blood of station revenue.
-Itís essential that they are presented as per the log sheet and played as close as possible to the logged time to prevent a back log occurring that could go into the next hour.
+- Sponsorships are the life blood of station revenue.
+It’s essential that they are presented as per the log sheet and played as close as possible to the logged time to prevent a back log occurring that could go into the next hour.
 If this occurs it can breach the 5 minutes per hour Broadcasting Act law.

-P S A, Police, Health and other Community Service Announcements are not sponsorships and therefore donít count in the 5 minutes.
+P S A, Police, Health and other Community Service Announcements are not sponsorships and therefore don’t count in the 5 minutes.

-ï All sponsored items must be played within the hour logged.
+- All sponsored items must be played within the hour logged.

-ï Make sure that you have the correct item programmed by checking the log sheet against the queued track on your LIVE playlist
+- Make sure that you have the correct item programmed by checking the log sheet against the queued track on your LIVE playlist

 9. Community Service Announcements (CSAs/ charity directory )